Endeavour Yacht 80cm – Free shipping

 While the America’s Cup has long been dominated by the Americans themselves, Britain has run them close on more than a few occasions.
 The closest they have come to winning it, though, was with the beautiful Endeavour.
 Known for her speed and power on the waves, this boat was one of the most impressive British entries into one of the most prestigious events in nautical sport.

-This wonderful recreation, our Endeavour model sailing ship, is a must-have for all nautical fans and lovers of the sport.
+This wonderful recreation, our Endeavour model yacht, is a must-have for all nautical fans and lovers of the sport.
 This is recreated to help give you as close to the real thing as you can, with this scale model sailing boat giving you a fine item to store, hang or display in any way you choose.
 We also provide access to display cabinets, if you would like to store it front and centre.

 Attention to detail is essential, with our museum quality Endeavour model yacht making a fine way to complete a set.
 For lovers of the America’s Cup or for fans of Britain’s finest ever entry, you’ll love this Endeavour model yacht.